 Leaf peeping doesn’t have to take place from the top of a mountain ridge.
 On the contrary, Vermont’s towns and valleys are as spectacular as the mountains during foliage season.
-Take in the beauty of hillsides, rivers, and covered bridges surrounded by autumn colors on a Fall Foliage Train Ride, departing from Chester, Vermont three times a day on Tuesday, Thursday, Saturday, and Sunday from September 19th to October 18th.
+Take in the beauty of hillsides, rivers, and covered bridges surrounded by autumn colors on a Fall Foliage Train Ride, departing from Chester, Vermont.
+Round trip train rides to Ludlow, VT are offered once per day, Tuesday through Sunday, from September 20 – October 20, 2019 and last two hours.
+A shorter, one hour, round trip train ride to Rockingham is also available twice per day on the same dates.
 On your way to Chester, take a slight detour to the King Arthur Flour Bakery + Café in Norwich.
 King Arthur Flour rules seasonal baking, virtually guaranteeing fall goodies right when you want them.

 Seeing the autumn colors is one thing.
 Being inside the colors is a whole other experience.
 Through Columbus Day weekend, Little River State Park is an ideal spot to immerse yourself in the fall scenery.
 The History Hike is much more a walking journey back in time than a hike.
 The trail meanders through beautiful forest, past stone walls, foundations, and orchards from a century ago.
 You may work up an appetite, so head into Waterbury for lunch or dinner at Prohibition Pig.
 While known for classic cocktails and craft beer (not that there’s anything wrong with that!), kids and adults alike will love the hearty BBQ comfort food.